z88dk/z88dk-website/index.md

 # What is z88dk?

-z88dk is the only C and assembler development kit that allows the creation of programs for over 100 z80-family machines.
+z88dk is the only C and assembler development kit that comes ready out-of-the-box to create programs for over 100 z80-family machines.

 The project was started in 1998/9 to allow a TCP stack for the Cambridge z88 to be easily written.
 In recent years